mietek/research/src/mi/MartinLof2006.lagda.md

-In 1975, soon after Bishop’s vindication of the constructive axiom of choice, Diaconescu proved that, in topos theory, the law of excluded middle follows from the axiom of choice.[^12]  Now, topos theory being an intuitionistic theory, albeit impredicative, this is on the surface of it incompatible with Bishop’s observation because of the constructive inacceptability of the law of excluded middle.
+In 1975, soon after Bishop’s vindication of the constructive axiom of choice, Diaconescu proved that, in topos theory, the law of excluded middle follows from the axiom of choice.[^12]  Now, topos theory being an intuitionistic theory, albeit impredicative, this is on the surface of it incompatible with Bishop’s observation because of the constructive unacceptability of the law of excluded middle.
 There is therefore a need to investigate how the constructive axiom of choice, validated by the Brouwer-Heyting-Kolmogorov interpretation, is related to Zermelo’s axiom of choice on the one hand and to the topos-theoretic axiom of choice on the other.